-- Record the additional refrigerant amount on the refrigerant label provided with the unit and attach it to the backside of the front panel. - Input the additional refrigerant amount into the system via setting [2-14]. - Perform the test procedure described in "8 Commissioning" on page 46.
+- · Record the additional refrigerant amount on the refrigerant label provided with the unit and attach it to the backside of the front panel. - Input the additional refrigerant amount into the system via setting [2-14]. - procedure Perform described the test in "8 Commissioning" on page 48.